GregFa/BigRiverQTLPlots.jl/README.md

 ## Features
 Here are the main functions provided by BigRiverPlots.jl:

-- `plotQTL()`: This function generates plots for LOD (logarithm of odds) scores with respect to marker positions.
+- `plot_QTL()`: This function generates plots for LOD (logarithm of odds) scores with respect to marker positions.
 It's useful in viewing one genome scan result, or even multiple genome scan results, on a single plot.
 This helps to provide a broad overview of the QTL landscape.

-- `ploteQTL()`: This function is specifically designed to plot eQTL analysis results, assisting in visualization of genetic associations with gene expression levels.
+- `plot_eQTL()`: This function is specifically designed to plot eQTL analysis results, assisting in visualization of genetic associations with gene expression levels.

 - `confplot()`: This function is designed to create vertical confidence plots.
 These plots provide an insightful representation of statistical certainty or variability in the data.